Olical/exemplary/README.md

 We use markdown in order to format the code nicely in [cljdoc][].
 We now also have some new tests defined in `thing.doer-test` that will be picked up and executed by our test runner.

-My current suggested workflow is to include a call to `process-ns!` at the bottom of your files that use this library.
-This is reloaded when you load the file in your REPL or when [kaocha][] detects changes and reloads the file.
+## Instrumentation

+You can either add `(ex/process-ns!)` to the bottom of the namespaces you wish to instrument or add a call to `(ex/process-all-ns! #"^my-project\.")` somewhere at the root of your system.
+This way you can have one instrumentation call that will find all of the examples for you automatically.

+You'll need to make sure this is re-executed when you make changes if you want the examples to be updated in your current REPL.
+Running it once should be enough for your test suite or cljdoc output though.

 ## Kaocha